-The Great Lakes Coastal Flood Study (GLCFS) is a collaboration of the Federal Emergency Management Agency (FEMA), the U.S. Army Corps of Engineers Engineering Research and Data Center (USACE - ERDC), State partners, the Association of State Floodplain Management and FEMA contractors to establish technically sound processes for updating data on Great Lakes Coastal flood hazards.
-As part of the GLCFS, USACE- also referred to as the base flood ERDC performed Storm Surge analysis for Lake Huron.
-The storm surge analyses were performed using 50 years of historical records (hindcast storm analysis) including meteorological, water level, and ice field data.
-In order to capture the interaction between storm surge and the generation and propagation of waves, FEMA contractors repeated the hindcast storm analysis including a two-dimensional (2-D) wave model.
-A during the base flood with wave scientifically valid statistical analysis was used to analyze the modeled water levels and waves to determine the wave and water level combinations that pose the greatest potential flood hazard along the coastline.
-The storm surge and wave models were validated against measured water levels from the National Ocean and Atmospheric Administration National Ocean Service long-term measurement stations for the 50-year historical storm record.
-The offshore storm surge and wave conditions were then used in site specific (county level) analyses to (FIRM): The official map of a establish BFEs along the coastline.
+The Great Lakes Coastal Flood Study (GLCPS) is a collaboration of the Federal Emergency Management Agency (FEMA), the U.S. Army Corps. of Engineers Engineering Research and Data Center (USACE - ERDC).
+State partners, the Association of State Floodplain Management and FEMA contractors to establish technically sound processes for updating data on Great Lakes Coastal Rood hazands.
+As part of the GLCPS, USACE-EROC performed Storm Surge analysis for Lake Huron.
+The storm surge analyses were performed using 50 years of historical records (hindcast storm analysis) including meteorological, water level, and ice field data. in order to capture the interaction between storm surge and the generation and propagation of waves, FEMA contractors repeated the hindcast storm analysis including a two-dimensional (2-D) wave model.
+A scientifically wild statistical analysis was used to analyse the modeled water levels and waves to determine the wave and water level combinations that pose the greatest potential flood hazard along the coattline.
+The storm surge and wave models were validated against measured water levels from the National Ocean and Atmospheric.
+Administration National Ocean Service long-term measurement station for the 50-year historical storm record.
+The offshore storm surge and wave conditions were then used in site specific (county level) analyses. to establish BFEs along the coastline.